smxi/inxi/README.txt

 =====================================================================
 MASTER GIT BRANCH:

+This is the only valid branch, and the current latest release is the only supported release.

 git clone https://github.com/smxi/inxi --branch master --single-branch

 NOTE: I have deleted the master-plain branch  to avoid confusion since I've removed the legacy .gz files from the branch, which were only reasons for its existence.

+Every commit is auto-tagged.
+There ar NO releases, don't even dream of pretending a tagged release holds any significance at all.
+I only added auto tagging to get the maintainers to stop annoying me about tagging.
+There is NO repeat NO meaning to the fat a commiit is tagged.

+Every commit is the active release, all past commits are not supported.
+Tagging has ZERO meaning, it's purely a formality that certain distros can't figure out how to do without, that's all.

 =====================================================================
 DEVELOPMENT BRANCH: